Music Aptitude Test

 The questions are in relation to Pitch, Melody, Rhythm and Texture as follows:

-The music test is held AFTER school.
+The music test is held after school.

-The applicant’s set piece should be a single composition of their own choosing either on a free choice of instrument or vocally.
-This piece should last no longer than three minutes.
-As the applicant can select an instrument and musical arrangement of their choice, it gives candidates of all abilities and all cultures equal opportunity to succeed.
-Those applicants invited back will be given an individual appointment during the school day.
-Please see the Calendar for further details.
+The applicant’s set piece should be a self-chosen composition, either instrumental or vocal, lasting no more than three minutes.
+This allows candidates of all abilities and cultures to have an equal opportunity to succeed.
+Applicants invited to the second stage will be given an individual appointment during the school day.Please see the Calendar for further details.

 Music Aptitude Test Second Stage: